 The seating position is rather low, and not all drivers like the unconventional push-button gear selector on the Hybrid and 2.0-engine models.

-The Accord is one of just two mainstream midsize sedans in the U.S. market to offer an available manual transmission; the other is the Mazda 6.
+The Accord is the only mainstream midsize sedans in the U.S. market to offer an available manual transmission.

 WHAT IS IT?

 The Accord is Honda’s long-running midsize sedan; the Accord nameplate dates back to 1976, and the redesigned 2018 model inaugurated the car’s tenth generation.
 All Accords are now sedans with 4-cylinder engines; with the Accord’s redesign for 2018, the coupe body style and available V6 engine were both discontinued.
 The model lineup ascends through LX, Sport, EX, EX-L, and Touring models with turbocharged 1.5-liter 4-cylinder base engine, and Sport, EX-L, and Touring models with a step-up turbo 2.0-liter 4-cylinder.
 The 1.5-liter engine is paired with a CVT automatic transmission, and the 2.0-liter engine is teamed with a 10-speed automatic.
 Sport models with either engine can be equipped with a 6-speed-manual transmission.
 The Accord Hybrid is offered in base, EX, EX-L, and Touring trim; it is powered by a non-turbo version of the 2.0 engine paired with two electric motors and a CVT automatic.
 The Accord’s available features include a head-up display, rear cross-traffic alert, 4G LTE Wi-Fi connectivity, remote engine start, and heated/ventilated front seats.
 The Honda Sensing suite of safety features is standard on all Accords—it includes forward collision warning and mitigation, lane-departure warning and mitigation, lane-keep assist, adaptive cruise control, and road-sign recognition.